Semiott/AdaiNet/README.md

 * NodeJS, ReactJS

 ## Challenges we ran into
+- Issues with the NodeJS Versions
+- Issues with the Truffle Versions
+- Issues with the Solidity Versions

 ## Accomplishments that we're proud of
+- First Ever Tokenisation of Street Foods on Ethereum
+- First Ever Tokenisation of Family Foods on Ethereum
+- First Ever Tokenisation of Eat Streets on Ethereum
+- First Ever Tokenisation of Micro Social Business on Ethereum

 ## What we learned
+- The Zora Framework for the Auction of NFTs
+- The Minty Framework for the Storage of NFTs

 ## What's next for NalaNet
+- Integration with Rarible
+- Intergation with MetaVerse

 ## Deployment
 - Nala Nation Primary Token